jeffschwartz/zombie_events/readme.md

 -------------------------
 Simply put, event delegation is the practice of attaching event handlers to DOM elements that are parents to the actual DOM elements raising the events (the event targets) which juxtaposes the practice of attaching event handlers directly onto the DOM elements that actually raise the events (the event targets).

 As an example, suppose we have a list of links.
-Instead of attaching a click event handler to each li element we instead attach all of them to the ul element or some even to a parent tag of the ul element such as a div element serving as a container or even to the body element itself.
+Instead of attaching a click event handler to each li element we instead attach all of the click event handlers to a parent tag of the li elements, such as the li elements parent ul element, or to a div element serving as a container, or even to the body element itself.
 That is, in a nutshell, what event delegation is.

 #### Event Delegation Example
 First, the markup